Understanding Email Capture - FAQs

 Answer: All emails are captured so that Migration Manager can assess all of those emails to determine if there is a match to a relevant matter.
 Furthermore over the next 45 days, Migration Manager will constantly reassess each of the unmatched emails to determine if there is any new information available which would allow a match to made.

 Answer: Yes.
-The Automated Capture Service looks for the following parameters in the following order when trying to perform a match: (1) the Matter ID in the subject line; (2) a unique Departmental reference number in the subject line; (3) a unique Alternative Reference Number in the subject line; (4) a unique Primary Applicant's email address.
+The Automated Capture Service looks for the following parameters in the following order when trying to perform a match: (1) the Matter ID in the subject line; (2) a unique Departmental File Number in the subject line; (3) a unique Alternative Reference Number in the subject line; (4) a unique Primary Applicant's email address.
 If the Automated Capture Service can detect any of these parameters in an email, it will be able to automatically match and save the email to the relevant matter.

 Taking the following steps will significantly increase how well the automated matching occurs: